 Piano lesson software can be used by teachers who want to build a hybrid curriculum for students who have a hard time making it to face-to-face lessons.
 Lesson software that has tools for educators can allow teachers to track students’ progress remotely and recommend lessons and songs to keep them motivated.

-Online sheet music catalog
+Online sheet music catalogs: A valuable tool

 The best piano learning programs we tested have huge libraries of sheet music you can use for practice.
 In some cases you can print out the music or download it to a tablet.
 However, if you want a song that isn’t included in your piano learning curriculum, you might find it at one of the best online sources for printable and downloadable sheet music: